Abaaza/MJDENGFNB/README.md

 - `PATCH /api/projects/:id` – update status or other fields
 - `POST /api/projects/:id/boq` – upload a BoQ spreadsheet for a project
 - `GET /api/projects/:id/boq` – fetch and price the latest BoQ for a project
+- `POST /api/projects/:id/price` – apply rates to the latest BoQ and store the result